English Ivy Facts, Uses, and Problems

 English ivy may have other health benefits for humans in addition to acting as an expectorant.
 Like other plants, ivy contains many different chemicals in a wide range of concentrations.
 Some of these chemicals may be helpful for us.
 Although the plant isn't currently used for either of the following applications, it may be in the future.

 After the experimental treatments were finished, the researchers examined lesions (damaged areas) in the animal's colons that typically enlarge and become tumours.
-The lesions in the mice that received falcarinol were significantly smaller than those in the mice that didn't receive falcarinol.
+The lesions in the mice that received falcarinol were significantly smaller than those in the mice that weren't given falcarinol.
 The researchers concluded that the falcarinol had delayed or slowed the development of cancer.

 The mouse research is very interesting, but the discovery doesn't necessarily mean that falcarinol will have the same effect in humans.
 More research is needed.